Last Updated on May 17, 2023 by Matt

 Every electric scooter is unique and comes with a different set of features.
 This can leave you wondering what kind of features should you look for in your next scooter, and how can you make a clear distinction between the different parts of electric scooters.

-Electric scooter features are quite numerous, although most of them are not that complex.
 In this article, we will go through all of the features you can see in e-scooters today, what are the different types of each feature, and how scooters with and without a specific feature compare to each other.

 Performance features